TekuConcept/WebRTCExamples/ffmpeg-wrapper/README.md

 The specific source files that handle video and audio input are `ffmpeg_video_capture_module` and `ffmpeg_audio_device` respectively.
 While ffmpeg audio and video output are not yet handled in this example, they can easily be introduced.
 (See `_outputFile` in `ffmpeg_audio_device` for audio output; See `VideoRenderer` in `linux/main_wnd.cc` for video output.)

-Hardware encoding and decoding pass-through haven't been tried yet.
-Though it is speculated the area of interest for this topic is in `conductor.cc`:
+Hardware encoding and decoding pass-through logic may be implemented here in `conductor.cc`...

 ```
 peer_connection_factory_ = webrtc::CreatePeerConnectionFactory(